travis-ci/travis-api/README.md

 ### Generate config

 #### Development

-Generate the config.
-This file is already ignored by Git – it should never be committed.
+To generate the config please run the command below.
+This file is already ignored by Git and it should **never** be committed.

 ```
 trvs generate-config --pro admin staging  > config/travis.yml
 ```

+#### Edit config/travis.yml
-Manually add `development:` as a parent, nest the updated config data under that, and remove the config for redis (so that we use our local redis instance).
+Manually add `development:` as the top parent attribute, nest the updated config data under it, and remove the config for redis (so that we use our local redis instance).
 Also make sure to remove `travis_config=---` if it appears at the top of the file.

 This will look like the following: